 2. Practice Empathy: Empathy is the ability to understand and share the feelings of others.
 When you are struggling to forgive someone, try to put yourself in their shoes and see the situation from their perspective.
 This doesn't mean condoning their actions, but it can help you understand their motivations and the circumstances that led to their behavior.

 Practicing empathy can be challenging, especially when you have been deeply hurt.
-Still, even a small amount of empathy can make a significant difference in your ability to forgive.
-Try to imagine what it would be like to be in the other person's situation and consider the factors that might have influenced their actions And that's really what it comes down to.
-Turns out it matters..
+That said, even a small amount of empathy can make a significant difference in your ability to forgive.
+Try to imagine what it would be like to be in the other person's situation and consider the factors that might have influenced their actions.

 3. Focus on the Present: Holding onto resentment and anger keeps you stuck in the past.
 To move forward, it is essential to focus on the present moment.
 Let go of the need to rehash the past and instead focus on what you can do to create a better future for yourself.